A Bayesian Mixture Model Approach to Examining Neighborhood Social Determinants of Health Disparities in Endometrial Cancer Care in Massachusetts: Discussion

 This model is still met with limitations.
 First, model-based clustering is reflective of the data we use.
 In this study, we used 5-year estimates from the ACS from 2015-2019 for MA.
-Thus, the current NSDoH profiles may vary across different ACS survey waves due to changes in the distribution of SDoH variables, as well as across different geographies.
-Our binarized thresholds were based on median values for the state of Massachusetts.
+Analysis using different ACS survey waves, different SDoH variables, or different geographies may yield different NSDoH profiles.
+For example, our results were based on binarized thresholds defined by median values for the state of Massachusetts.
 A different state would yield different cutoffs and, ultimately, different profiles.
-Second, we made the decision to dichotomize the SDoH variables based on the skewed distributions found in the 2015-2019 cycles.
+Second, the decision to dichotomize the SDoH variables was based on the skewed distributions found in the 2015-2019 cycles.
 This can sometimes result in a slight loss of information and reduced precision of the profile estimates since the full distribution of these variables was not considered.
 Future work should explore the development and implementation of a fully Bayesian multivariate beta mixture model that can flexibly accommodate bounded data, such as what we see in census-level data.
 Third, our analysis used aggregate data from the Census to construct NSDoH profiles.
 These variables are reflective of population-level characteristics rather than individual-level data.
 To avoid ecological fallacies, relationships observed at the aggregate level cannot be assumed to hold for individual EC patients residing within these neighborhoods.
-Lastly, consistent with other similar studies, our analysis is cross-sectional \cite{lekkas_finite_2019} and does not account for the changes in neighborhood demographics over time as the result of fair housing policies and gentrification.
+Lastly, consistent with other similar studies, our analysis is cross-sectional \citep{lekkas_finite_2019} and does not account for the changes in neighborhood demographics over time as a result of fair housing policies and gentrification.
 We focused our time frame on 2015-2019, which was based on the ACS 5-year estimates of data.
 Future studies should incorporate multiple survey cycles to assess how demographic shifts influence NSDoH profiles and, consequently, the access to and quality of healthcare and other outcomes for their residents.